 TRI’s Community Engagement program supports engagement of community stakeholders by providing infrastructural support for CE activities and by providing services to both communities and researchers.

-TRI’s CE team works closely with the Office of Community-Based Public Health at the Fay W. Boozman College of Public Health in Little Rock, AR, as well as the UAMS Office of Community Health and Research and Center for Pacific Islander Health, both located at the UAMS Northwest Campus in Fayetteville, Arkansas.
+TRI’s CE team works closely with the Office of Community Engagement at the Fay W. Boozman College of Public Health and Winthrop P. Rockefeller Cancer Institute’s Office Community Outreach and Engagement in Little Rock, AR, as well as the UAMS Office of Community Health and Research and Center for Pacific Islander Health, both located at the UAMS Northwest Campus in Fayetteville, Arkansas.